dolphindb/release/1.30/README.md

 - Added function `loadModuleFromScript` to parse a module dynamically. (**1.30.22.3**) -->

+- Added the `cumdenseRank` function to perform dense ranking of elements within cumulative windows.（**1.30.22.3**）

+- Added a new “dataInterval" option to the `triggeringPattern` parameter of the `createCrossSectionalEngine` function.
+This option enables calculations to be triggered based on timestamps from the input data.（**1.30.22.3**）

 - Added function `parseJsonTable` to parse a JSON object to an in-memory table. (**1.30.22.2**)

 - Added new configuration parameter *tcpUserTimeout* to set the socket option TCP_USER_TIMEOUT. (**1.30.22.2**)